Best Value

 A gradual titration for your body to adjust.

-Most patients start at 0.2mg per week and titrate up every 4 weeks.
+Most patients start at 0.4mg per week and titrate up about every 4 weeks.
 Your provider will guide you based on your response and tolerability.

 Month 1